imohitch/DeepLearningOnAndroid/SETUP.md

 ### Open TFAnroid app in android studio
 This should be fairly simple, if no please refer the video.
 ### Common errors and warning at first run
-When opening the Android project for first time you may encounter error and warning like these in images below, to resolve them simply **click install or upgrade** which ever is ppropriate.
+When opening the Android project for first time you may encounter error and warning like these in images below, to resolve them simply **click install or upgrade** which ever is appropriate.
 This may do some one time heavy downloads, which **can take some time to complete.**

 ![Image 1](images/as_1_missing_platform.png)
 ![Image 2](images/as_2_build_tool.png)